 - Entry fees will be locked in immediately prior to the Rules Meeting in order to finalize Tournament Prizes.
 Cancellation thereafter will be accepted only for medical emergencies relating directly to a competitor.

 - Competitors must be a minimum of eighteen (18) years of age as of June 30 unless they have the permission of their parents or guardians.
 All participants will require a WAIVER OF CLAIM, RELEASE AND INDEMNIFICATION AGREEMENT AND PHOTO AND VIDEO RELEASE signed by them or by their parents or guardians if applicable.

 - All anglers must possess a valid Minnesota Fishing License.
-Anglers fishing Canadian waters must possess a valid Canadian fishing license and a Remote Border waters permit.
+Anglers fishing Canadian waters must possess a valid Canadian fishing license.

 - International Falls Bass Championship Inc. reserves the right to refuse entry to any Individual or Team for any reason that the Tournament Committee may deem appropriate.